Bare-faced Messiah: Background and synopsis

-Miller's research was assisted by a set of Hubbard's personal papers obtained by Gerry Armstrong, a disaffected former employee of the Church of Scientology.
+Miller's research was assisted by a set of Hubbard's personal papers obtained by Gerry Armstrong, a former employee of the Church of Scientology.
 Armstrong had been preparing material for an official biography of Hubbard, but left the Scientology organization in 1981 after finding that Hubbard's claims about his life conflicted with independent sources.
 The Church of Scientology obtained an injunction in California to prevent Armstrong from further distributing the documents.
 However, English courts refused to enforce this order.

 In the book's preface, Miller summarizes his view of Hubbard:

 The book contrasts Hubbard's boasts with Miller's research.
 For example, Chapter 6, which is entitled "The Hero Who Never Was", begins by quoting the official church biography: "Commissioned before the war in 1941 by the US Navy ... serving in all five theaters of World War II and receiving 21 medals and palms ..."
 And it ends by countering: If his own account of his war experiences is to be believed, he certainly deserved the twenty-one medals and palms he was said to have received.
 Unfortunately, his US Navy record indicates he was awarded just four routine medals – the American Defense Service Medal, awarded to everyone serving at the time of Pearl Harbor, the American Campaign Medal, the Asiatic-Pacific Campaign Medal and the World War Two Victory Medal, this last received by everyone serving on V-J Day.

 For more detail on the debate surrounding Hubbard's military career, see the main article.